 - Liaising with the SRA Authorisation Team and dealing with any follow-up queries they might have

 Preparing for your new law firm or ABS application

 Preparation is key, and there is much to consider.
 At the outset we will ask you for the personal details of proposed owners and managers, and for COLP and COFA; CVs for key personnel; detailed law firm ownership/management and supervision experience; details of the office address, how you will finance the firm, and estimated turnover for the first 3 years.
 You must decide whether to have a client account and how you will manage it (eg internal cashier or outsourced solution), what case or file management system you propose to use, and your IT architecture.

-The SRA’s target is to process and authorise new law firm applications within three to four months (or up to six months for ABS applications), but SRA authorisation will typically be decided within two months (or two – three months for ABSs).
+The SRA’s target is to process and authorise new law firm applications within 3 to 4 months (or up to 6 months for ABS applications), but SRA authorisation will typically be decided within two months (or 2 to 3 months for ABSs).
 We aim to speed the process as far as possible through a structured and organised approach, ensuring that all the required information is included when you submit the application to avoid delays at a later stage.